Money Management for Kids in College

 1. Go to the bank and open a checking account for your child immediately.

 Do this even if your child doesn’t have a steady job or income.
 Get them used to writing checks (they’ll take to this like ducks to water…believe me) and reconciling the account each month.
 The best situation would be for them to be responsible for earning money to replenish the account.
-This is the best way to make sure they don’t graduate in debt.
-Encourage them to develop some entrepreneurial ideas and get something of their own earning.
+This is the best way to make sure they don’t graduate with debt.
+Encourage them to develop some entrepreneurial ideas and get something of their own going.
 But even if you give them an allowance, put a fixed amount into the account at the start of every month and do not give them any more money during the month – no matter what.
+Tell them they must pay all their own bills and if they run out of money before the end of the month, that will be just too bad.
 This will dispel the myth that money grows on trees.

 2. Have them track their own expenses starting now.